numpy/numpy/doc/source/user/absolute_beginners.rst

 Indexing and Slicing
 --------------------

-We can index and slice NumPy arrays in the same ways we can slice Python lists.
+You can index and slice NumPy arrays in the same ways you can slice Python lists.

 ::